 The first thing is to keep the firmware updated.
 Next, you can use your operating system’s power-saving modes.

-Which SSD consumes the most amount of power?
+Which SSD consumes the most power?

 High-performance NVMe drives especially the PCIe Gen 4.0 and Gen 5.0 drives consume the most amount of power during both active and idle states.
 Because the data transfer rate is higher, the required amount of charge and other components contribute to a higher power consumption.